amanpreet26/Pass-URL-as-command-line-into-Gherkin-Tests/README.md

 # Pass-URL-as-command-line-into-Gherkin-Tests
-Instead of using hard coded URL pass whatever URL through command line to run tests.
+Instead of using hard coded URL use command line to pass URL to run tests.
 Selenium-webdriver|Junit|Cucumber

 Right click on the project select run as configuration.
 Select Java Application, Press the new configuration button to create new Java Application Configuration.